Chira2000/Chira2000/README.md

-- 👋 Hi, I’m @Chira2000
+- 👋 Hi, I’m Chirath Kavindu
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Coding,Developing and Implementing...
 - 🌱 I’m currently learning Bachelors Degree of Computing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ System.out.println("Does it enough??");
 -

 <!---